-(Fall semester) There is never a more exciting time to study American Government than every 4 years when a Presidential Election sets the perfect stage for such a study!
-This is a comprehensive, college-prep American Government course designed to prepare students to understand our nation’s form of limited government, his/her responsibilities to this government, and preparation for responsible citizenship and participation in America’s government.
+(Fall semester) This is a comprehensive, college-prep American Government course designed to prepare students to understand our nation’s form of limited government, his/her responsibilities to this government, and preparation for responsible citizenship and participation in America’s government.
 We strongly recommend that high school U.S. History be taken prior to this course in order to have a well-established understanding of our nation’s history before studying its government.
 Beginning with a study of the foundation of government and the various forms of government, students will study American Government through the lens of a Biblical worldview, utilizing a classical discussion-oriented approach to instruction.
 We will explore and discuss the principles and mechanics of a constitutional republic.
 Studies will include the Constitutional Convention, in-depth insights into the three branches of government, political parties, elections, the electoral college, foreign and domestic policy, civil rights and civil responsibilities.
 Weekly homework assignments, discussions, tests, research, essays, speakers, and field trips combine to offer a rewarding class experience!
 Attendance at Constitution Day at the Courthouse and at the annual Constitution Day speaker event at UTC offer excellent opportunities to gain further insight and practical knowledge of how our constitutional republic is designed to function.
 Join us for this exciting class taught amidst the backdrop of our nation’s 58th presidential election!
 American Government takes a historical approach to the scope and mechanics of our United States government, including its possibilities and limitations.
 We will analyze the three God-ordained institutions of authority – the church, the home, the state – through a study of all levels and branches of American government, explaining their scriptural foundation.
 Students will also examine the Constitution, political parties, elections, interest groups, media influence, the bureaucracy, and political behavior.

 (Spring semester) Economics will present an interesting, logical, uncomplicated examination of comparative economic systems and the laws/principles that govern them.
 We will build a case for free-market capitalism as the economic system most compatible with a Biblical worldview and consider it in the current battle of ideas for the global economy.
 Throughout this process, we will study economic theories and principles and the personal (consumer) level and their application to the broader demands of government.
 We will also consider the consequences of popular economic myths/fallacies.
 Students will also examine the Biblical principles of money, wealth, and stewardship with regard to income, debt, budgeting, giving, and saving/investing.